2017 ACM Master Article Template

 - ACM Journals: ACM Small, ACM Large, ACM and TOG (also for SIGGRAPH authors publishing in TOG)

-- ACM proceedings templates: ACM Standard, SIGCHI, SIGCHI abstracts, SIGGRAPH (for proceedings only authors), and SIGPLAN
+- ACM proceedings templates: ACM Standard, SIGCHI, SIGCHI abstracts, and SIGPLAN

 NOTE: Most proceedings authors (including ICPS authors) will use the "sigconf" proceedings template.
 If you are unsure which template variant to use, please request clarification from your event or publication contact.